prplfoundation/data-elements/doc/HOWTO_build_wccf.md

 		$ cd ~/wccf-source
 		$ git clone https://github.com/appliedbroadband/wccf.git

+> See utility scripts here [wccf/qa/utilities/build_*](../qa/utilities) that automate these steps (and others).

 With a fresh git clone of wccf, enter the following steps on a fully prepared build machine (see [wccf/doc/HOWTO_build_machine.md](./HOWTO_build_machine.md)):

 		$ cd ~/wccf-source/wccf
 		$ libtoolize
 		$ aclocal
+		$ autoconf
 		$ automake --add-missing
 		$ automake
-		$ autoconf
 		$ ./configure
 		$ make dist

-The resulting build product is file `wccf-1.2.0.tar.gz`.
+The resulting build product is file `wccf-1.3.0.tar.gz`.
 This file along with others are introduced to the OpenWrt build environment to create a flashable image for the Wireless Access Point.

 ##Next Steps##
 This completes the process of building the WCCF components.
 For additional steps required to build and deploy an OpenWrt image with WCCF, see file: